 Credit risk refers to risk that counterparty will default on its contractual obligations to repay amounts owing to company resulting in a loss to the company.
-The company's primary exposure to credit risk arises through bank balances and advances given to third parties in relation to future projects.
+The company's primary exposure to credit risk arises through bank balances and loans given to third parties.